DjangoGirls/tutorial/python_introduction/README.md

 - `True or 1 == 1`
 - `1 != 2`

 Congrats!
+Booleans are one of the coolest features in programming, and you just learned how to use them!

+# Save it!

+So far we've been writing all our python code in the intepreter, which limits us to one line of code at a time.
+Normal programs are saved in files and executed by our programming language __interpreter__ or __compilier__.
+So far we've been running our programs one line at a time in the Python __interpreter__.
+We're going to need more than one line of code for the next few tasks, so we'll quickly need to:

+- Exit the Python interpreter
+- Open up our code editor of choice
+- Save some code into a new python file
+- Run it!

+To exit from the Python interpreter that we've been using, simply type the ```exit()``` function:

+    >>>exit()
+    $

+This will put you back into the command prompt.

+Earlier, we picked out a code editor from the [code editor](code_editor/README.md) section.
+We'll need to open the editor now and write some code into a new file:

+    print('Hello, Django girls!')

+Obviously, you're a pretty seasoned python developer now, so feel free to write some code that you've learned today.

+Now we need to save the file and give it a descriptive name.
+Let's call the file **python_intro.py** and save it to your desktop.
+We can name the file anything we want, the important part here is to make sure the file ends in __.py__, this tells our computer that this is a **python executable file** and Python can run it.

+With the file saved, it's time to run it!
+Using the skills you've learned in the command line section, **change directories** to the desktop and then use Python to execute the code in the file like this:

+    $ python3 python_intro.py
+    Hello, Django girls!

+Alright!
+You just ran your first python program that was saved to a file.
+Feel awesome?

 You can now move on to an essential tool in programming:

 ## If...elif...else

 Lots of things in code should only be executed when given conditions are met.
 That's why Python has something called __if statements__.

-Try this:
+Replace the code in your **python_intro.py** file to this:

-    >>> if 3 > 2:
+    if 3 > 2:
-    ...

-So far nothing has happened, as evidenced by the dots `...` instead of incentives `>>>` which we saw so far.
+If we saved this and ran it, we'd see an error like this:

+    $ python3 python_intro.py
+    File "python_intro.py", line 2
+             ^
+    SyntaxError: unexpected EOF while parsing

 Python expects us to give further instructions to it which are supposed to be executed if the condition `3 > 2` turns out to be true (or `True` for that matter).
-Let’s try to make Python print “It works!”:
+Let’s try to make Python print “It works!”.
+Change your code in your **python_intro.py** file to this:

-    >>> if 3 > 2:
-    ... print('It works!')
-      File "<stdin>", line 2
-        print('It works')
-            ^
-    IndentationError: expected an indented block

-Well... something went wrong here!
-Python needs to know whether the instruction we have written is a continuation of `if` or a next instruction not covered by the condition.
-We need to indent our code to make it work:

-    >>> if 3 > 2:
+    if 3 > 2:
-    ...     print('It works!')
+        print('It works!')

-    ...
+Notice how we've indented the next line of code by 4 spaces?
+We need to do this so Python knows what code to run if the code results in true.
+You can do one space, but nearly all Python programmers do 4 to make things look neat.
+A single tab will also count as 4 spaces.

+Save it and give it another run:

+    $ python3 python_intro.py
     It works!

-All you need is one space after `...`.
-To avoid chaos, most Python programmers use four spaces for each level of indentation.

-Everything that is indented after the `if` statement will be executed if the condition is met.
-See:

-    >>> if 3 > 2:
-    ...     print('It works!')
-    ...     print('Another command')
-    ...
-    It works!
-    Another command

 ### What if not?

 In previous examples, code was executed only when the conditions were True.
 But Python also has `elif` and `else` statements:

-    >>> if 5 > 2:
+    if 5 > 2:
-    ...     print('5 is indeed greater than 2')
+        print('5 is indeed greater than 2')
-    ... else:
+    else:
-    ...     print('5 is not greater than 2')
+        print('5 is not greater than 2')

-    ...
+When this was run it would print out:

+    $ python3 python_intro.py
     5 is indeed greater than 2

 If 2 were a greater number than 5, then the second command would be executed.
 Easy, right?
 Let's see how `elif` works:

-    >>> name = 'Sonja'
+    name = 'Sonja'
-    >>> if name == 'Ola':
+    if name == 'Ola':
-    ...     print('Hey Ola!')
+        print('Hey Ola!')
-    ... elif name == 'Sonja':
+    elif name == 'Sonja':
-    ...     print('Hey Sonja!')
+        print('Hey Sonja!')
-    ... else:
+    else:
-    ...     print('Hey anonymous!')
+        print('Hey anonymous!')

-    ...
+and executed:

+    $ python3 python_intro.py
     Hey Sonja!

 See what happened there?